waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hypothesis: A lady in a house on Route 35/36 gives the Quick Claw.
 - Location: Route 35 is south of Ecruteak/Route 36.

-# Boundary Cycling Plan
-1. Move to (17, 35) in Ecruteak City.
-2. Step south to Route 37.
-3. Check Pokedex.
-4. If Suicune is on Route 37, search grass.
-5. If not, step north to Ecruteak City and repeat.

 # Global Tile Mechanics
 - TALL_GRASS: Traversable, triggers wild encounters.
 - WATER: Walkable with Surf.